SensorsINI/joker-network/README.md

 # How to run it?
  1. connect hardware: DVS to usb and Arduino to USB.
  1. Find out which serial port device the Arduino appears on.
 You can use dmesg on linux.
+You can put the serial port into _globals_and_utils.py_ to avoid adding as argument.
  1. open two terminals
- 1. run consumerudp.py
+ 1. run consumer.py

 ```shell script
 python -m consumer  arduinoPort